 Yakutsk is on the permafrost of the Russian Far East.
 It is the world’s coldest city where temperatures in winter always drop well below minus 40 degrees Celsius (minus 40 degrees Fahrenheit).

-On 22 January 2023, temperatures in the city of Mohe in northeastern China’s Heilongjiang province, close to the Russian border, plummeted to -53°C/-63.4°F, the lowest temperature ever recorded in China.
+On 22 January 2023, temperatures in Mohe in northeastern China’s Heilongjiang province, close to the Russian border, plummeted to -53°C/-63.4°F, the lowest temperature ever recorded in China.
 The previous coldest temperature on record in the city was -52.3°C/-62.14°F, which was recorded in 1969, as reported by BBC.
-Twelve weather stations in Heilongjiang province also reported temperatures close to or below their own low-temperature records in the week.
+Twelve weather stations in Heilongjiang province also reported temperatures close to or below their low-temperature records in the week.

 On 26 January 2023, the extreme cold hit Japan.
 Temperatures in Otawara, a city in the Tochigi prefecture, central Japan, plummeted to -16.4°C/ +2.5°F, a new record low for the area.
-In the same day, the city of Maniwa in Okayama prefecture broke its snowfall record after receiving a fresh 93 cm/36 inches in 24 hours, as noted in a news report.
+On the same day, the city of Maniwa in Okayama prefecture broke its snowfall record after receiving a fresh 93 cm/36 inches in 24 hours, as noted in a news report.

 On 27 January 2023, temperatures in Kamishihoro, a town located in Tokachi Subprefecture, Hokkaido, northeastern Japan, plummeted to -24.9°C/-12.8°F. It is the lowest temperature ever recorded in this town in January.